MirkoPoder/redux_todo/README.md

+# About

+Single-page todo app - can add and remove tasks which are held in mock back-end (json server).

+# Starting the application in Visual Studio Code

+* run "npm install"
+* run "npm run server"
+* run "npm start"

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: